 This Rippleffect helps reduce waste and using resources more efficiently”).

 Rippleffect gives practical advice to SMEs to help them better understand their water footprint – the volume of water needed to provide goods and services.
 The programme demonstrates simple ways to save water and money and learn about “quick win” water-saving devices.
-By showing businesses the actual costs of water, says WRAP, they can save as much as 30% on their water bills.
+By showing businesses the actual water costs, says WRAP, they can save as much as 30% on their water bills.

 Brewer Greene King brewer is no stranger to environmental improvement, with trying to achieve Carbon Trust Standard.

-Working with Anglian Water Business, Greene King reduced water consumption across 90 sites, by reviewing tariffs available.
-Installing water meters around there sites also helped identify faulty equipment, and leaks they could not see during periods the places were closed.
+Working with Anglian Water Business, Greene King reduced water consumption across 90 sites by reviewing tariffs available.
+Installing water meters around their sites also helped identify faulty equipment and leaks they could not see during the closed periods.